McKidney/website/_i18n/en/_posts/2015-04-25-Building-OpenWRT.md

 date: 2015-04-25 20:00:00
 ---
 #### What is this about?
-Freifunk Firmware is distributed via <em>firmware image</em> files - usually.
-It’s plug and play for the user: Fire up a browser, open your router’s WebUI, upload a it and you’re done.
+Freifunk Firmware is distributed via firmware image files - usually.
+It's plug and play for the user: Fire up a browser, open your router's WebUI, upload a it and you're done.
 But how to create theses images?
 Is there room for tinkering?

-Usually, every Freifunk-Firmware uses OpenWRT/Linux.
-That’s the big common ground for all networks out there.
+Usually, every Freifunk-Firmware uses OpenWRT / Linux.
+Thats the big common ground for all networks out there.
-OpenWRT is a special Linux distribution focusing on wifi routers - but out-of-the stock releases builds cannot be used, 'cause every community must ship their network configuration.
-This blog post explains how to create these deliverable.
-It provides a detailed view on <a href="http://wiki.openwrt.org/doc/howto/obtain.firmware">http://wiki.openwrt.org/doc/howto/obtain.firmware</a> while having Freifunk in mind.
+OpenWRT is a specialized Linux distribution focusing on wifi routers - but out-of-the stock releases builds cannot be used, 'cause every community must ship their network configuration.
+This blog post explains how to create custom firmware images.
+It provides a detailed view on http://wiki.openwrt.org/doc/howto/obtain.firmware while having Freifunk in mind.

 ####Make It - The Buildroot
-OpenWRT features a build system (aka <em>Buildroot</em> - <a target="_blank" href="http://wiki.openwrt.org/doc/howto/build">http://wiki.openwrt.org/doc/howto/build</a>).
-It is used to build OpenWRT from source.
+OpenWRT features a build system (aka Buildroot - http://wiki.openwrt.org/doc/howto/build).
+It is used to build OpenWRT from source, completely.
 I use it like this:
 {% highlight bash %}
 $ git clone git://git.openwrt.org/openwrt.git
 $ cd openwrt